PascalBod/ESP01-RTOS/doc/designTCPClient.md

 ![](TCPclient-task1-automaton.png)

 The **counter** task increments a counter every 10 seconds, and sends resulting value to the **TCP client** task, in an `MSG_COUNTER` message.

+There is no buffering, in this simple example.
+While Wi-Fi connectivity is not available, or while TCP socket is not open, counter information is lost.

 ### A few words about code ###